 This Early Series number was assigned twice.
 First came a PPP chamberstick, which continued until 1934 and briefly saw the introduction of shape numbering and the Remued name, before ceasing production.
 At some point after 1934 the number was re-assigned to a different Remued shape

-This is the only numbered example yet recorded.
+These two are the only numbered examples yet recorded.

 Trudy Viles, from trove.nla.gov.au

 Two ads from late 1932 - before shape-numbering or the Remued name were introduced.